-A. In accordance with R.S.
-17:391.2 et seq., and this Part, each LEA must develop a uniform system for the annual evaluation of certified and other professional personnel.

-B. The guidelines approved by BESE to strengthen local teacher evaluation programs include the components of effective teaching in §901 of this Part and the Performance Expectations and Indicators for Educational Leaders, 2008 edition.

-C. The requirements referred to in Subsection B of this Section will form the basis for the local evaluation programs.
+- A. Each LEA must develop a uniform system for the annual evaluation of certified and other professional personnel. - B. The guidelines approved by BESE to strengthen local teacher evaluation programs include the components of effective teaching in §901 of this Part and the Performance Expectations and Indicators for Educational Leaders, 2008 edition. - C. The requirements referred to in Subsection B of this Section will form the basis for the local evaluation programs. - D. An entity may be considered for BESE approval to conduct educator evaluations for the purposes of certification issuance, renewal, or advancement when the teacher provides instruction in a public school but is not employed by the local governing authority.
+The entity is required to utilize a uniform system for the annual evaluation of certified personnel.